 Q. I am being billed for my empty property, but it is up for sale.
 Is there any reduction due?

-A. There is no extra allowance for a property that is up for sale.
+A. The relevant discounts and charges are detailed above.
+There is no extra allowance for a property that is up for sale.